Thorne & Daughters, `Rocking Horse` Cape White Blend

 Producer

-Thorne & Daughters mainly produce Cape white blends, from grapes sourced from 15 growers in Bot River, Stellenbosch, Voor Paardeberg, Swartland, Citrusdal, Franschhoek and Overberg.
+Thorne & Daughters produce Cape blends and single vineyard wines, using grapes sourced from 15 growers in Bot River, Stellenbosch, Voor Paardeberg, Swartland, Citrusdal, Franschhoek and Overberg.
 John and Tasha did not want to be limited geographically, so the net was cast wide and driven by “a happy synergy of people, place, soil and vines”.
 As John puts it, he aims to look for vineyards which combine these four elements and seeks to do these vineyards justice in the cellar.
-Each relationship is unique but, where possible, they apply the ‘lutte raisonnée’ approach to farming, working closely with growers to help eradicate the use of chemical herbicides and fungicides, and to build “thriving” soil health.
+Each relationship is unique, but where possible, they apply the ‘lutte raisonnée’ approach to farming, working closely with growers to help eradicate the use of chemical herbicides and fungicides, and to build “thriving” soil health.

 John and Tasha’s approach to vinification is relatively simple.
 For the white wines, they generally work without additions.
 The wines are fermented using indigenous yeasts in old French oak barrels, ranging in size from 225 to 600 litres, where they remain during malolactic fermentation.
 The white wines then tend to stay on their lees until blending, which takes place in the November following the harvest.
 The same minimal intervention philosophy applies to their red wines, where they aim for gentle extraction.
 Including stems and whole clusters helps support the structure of the reds, thereby avoiding the need for new oak.